How to Hire an Engineer in 6 Steps

 As with many other professions, finding a good engineer for your small business can be difficult in today’s job market.
 But you can improve your chances of finding the perfect fit with a few simple steps.
-First, you must fully understand your needs and what type of engineer they warrant (full-time vs freelance), as well as your budget and timeline; you can use that information to help advertise your position and screen candidates as they apply and interview.
+First, you must fully understand your needs and what type of engineer it warrants (full time vs freelance), as well as your budget and timeline.
+You can use that information to help advertise your position and screen candidates as they apply and interview.

 Step 1: Identify Your Needs